mavlink/qgc-user-guide/en/FlyView/FlyView.md

 An automated preflight checklist can be used to run through standard checks that the vehicle is configured correctly and it is safe to fly.

-To you the checklist, first enable the tool by navigating to [Application Settings > General > Fly View](../SettingsView/General.md) and selecting the **Use preflight checklist** checkbox.
+To view the checklist, first enable the tool by navigating to [Application Settings > General > Fly View](../SettingsView/General.md) and selecting the **Use preflight checklist** checkbox.
 The tool will then be added to the *Flight Tools*.
 Press it to open the checklist:

 ![Pre Flight Checklist](../../assets/fly/pre_flight_checklist.jpg)

-Once you have performed each test, select it on it in the UI to mark it as complete.
+Once you have performed each test, select it on the UI to mark it as complete.

 ### Arm {#arm}